cct663/ctaff_website/_pages/mentorship.md

 <hr style="border:2px solid gray">

-{%include figure image_path="assets/images/raquel.jpg" alt="" caption="" %} **Raquel Castromonte** worked as a field assistnat for the summer of 2019 and continued as an undergraduate researcher in the Vitousek Lab.
+{%include figure image_path="assets/images/raquel.jpg" alt="" caption="" %} **Raquel Castromonte** worked as a field assistant for the summer of 2019 and continued as an undergraduate researcher in the Vitousek Lab.
 As a McNair scholar, Raquel spent summer 2020 working on enhancing her R skills and performing an extensive literature review on the composition of the tree swallow diet.
 She is currently pursuing a research project on the composition of tree swallow diet and foraging behaviors using fecal sample data and nesting locations from the 2019 and 2020 field seasons.
 Previous studies ([1](https://doi.org/10.1073/pnas.1603998113), [2](https://doi.org/10.1111/ele.13156)) suggest that aquatic insects have higher levels of polyunsaturated fatty acids, which help increase chick performance and breeding success.
 Raquel's project focuses on identifying patterns of habitat composition and its influences on the quality of adult tree swallow diet in Ithaca, NY in the hopes of identifying habitat types that improve tree swallow performance.

 <hr style="border:2px solid gray">